Pi4J/pi4j.github.io/content/getting-started/minimal-example-application.md

 You can also use the Gradle Build Tool from these same sources.
 Use version 6.6 (or later) and Java 11 OpenJDK (or later).
 The Gradle wrapper is used as described on [docs.gradle.org](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
-The Gradle configuraion file [build.gradle-file](https://github.com/Pi4J/pi4j-example-minimal/blob/master/build.gradle) is included in the sources.
+The Gradle configuration file [build.gradle-file](https://github.com/Pi4J/pi4j-example-minimal/blob/master/build.gradle) is included in the sources.

 On Linux: